 I've been on both sides of the equation (performing and engineering), where the musicians playing electric instruments (notably guitarists, bassists and keyboardists) sat in the control room during the recording of a song or entire record.
 The miked cabinets would be in another room, or the instrument would be directly injected for recording.
 The drummer and vocalists would be in other rooms with their own headphone mixes, but a few musicians could perform in the control room if they wanted.

 I try to monitor through my studio monitors whenever possible.
 Personally, that means whenever there's no active mic in my small home studio and when I'm not going to annoy anyone else in the house (all the more reason to save up for a dedicated studio building)!

 Are noise-cancelling headphones good for mixing?
 Active noise cancelling effectively reacts to environmental noise and attempts to cancel it out by producing an out-of-phase recreation of such noise.
-Active noise-cancelling headphones are, therefore, unsuitable for mixing as they're consistently altering the audio being played back.
+Active noise-cancelling headphones are, therefore, unsuitable for mixing as they consistently alter the audio being played back.

 Related article: How Do Noise-Cancelling Headphones Work?
 (PNC & ANC)

 How can I get my mixes to translate outside the studio?
 Here are ten tips to help improve your mix translatability: